ibm-cloud-docs/watson-assistant/information-gathering.md

 1. Go to **Home** > **Actions** > **Global settings** > **Generative AI** > **Information gathering**.
 1. Set **Use watsonx.ai information gathering** to `On`.

 When you enable intelligent information gathering, settings for existing free text customer responses change to `Skip asking if the answer is mentioned in previous messages`.
-If you later disable information gathering, settings for free text responses revert to `Always ask`.
+If you later disable information gathering, revert the settings for free text responses to `Always ask`.
 For more information, see [Skipping steps, always asking steps, or never asking steps](/docs/watson-assistant?topic=watson-assistant-collect-info#collect-info-skip-step).{: tip}